Thomas E. Johnston: Education and career

-Born in Charleston, West Virginia, Johnston received a Bachelor of Arts degree from West Virginia University in 1989 and a Juris Doctor from West Virginia University College of Law in 1992.
+Johnston was born in Charleston, West Virginia.
+He received a Bachelor of Arts degree from West Virginia University in 1989 and a Juris Doctor from West Virginia University College of Law in 1992.
 He was a law clerk for Judge Frederick Pfarr Stamp Jr. of the United States District Court for the Northern District of West Virginia from 1992 to 1994.
 He was in private practice in Wheeling, West Virginia, from 1994 to 2001.
-He was the United States Attorney for the Northern District of West Virginia from 2001 to 2006.
+He was the United States attorney for the Northern District of West Virginia from 2001 to 2006.

 Federal judicial service

-Johnston is a United States District Judge of the United States District Court for the Southern District of West Virginia.
-Johnston was nominated by President George W. Bush on September 28, 2005, to a seat vacated by Charles Harold Haden II.
+Johnston was nominated by President George W. Bush on September 28, 2005, to serve as a United States district judge of the United States District Court for the Southern District of West Virginia.
+He was nominated to a seat vacated by Charles Harold Haden II.
 He was confirmed by the United States Senate on March 6, 2006, and received his commission on April 17, 2006.
-He became Chief Judge on September 5, 2017.
+He became chief judge on September 5, 2017 and served a seven-year-term until September 5, 2024.